Newsletter Subscribe

 Mary Mary

-A portal to a world of fine drinking hidden behind the sandstone walls of the old St Mary's Hospital building in Hobart, Mary Mary is a cocktail bar housing a curious library of spirits.
-Pick your poison and escape into the luxurious old-world depths of this moodily lit space, with leather detailing and marble table tops adding to its allure.
+A portal to fine drinking hidden behind the sandstone walls of Hobart’s old St Mary’s Hospital, Mary Mary is a cocktail bar with a curious library of spirits.
+Step inside and sink into its moody, old-world charm, where leather accents, marble tabletops, and dim lighting set the scene for indulgence.

 2a Salamanca Place, Hobart